MandLisa/MandLisa/README.md

 My go-to environment for interactive, reproducible research.
 Ideal for prototyping models, visualizing spatial-temporal trends, and communicating insights in both Python and R.

 📊 **R**
 Used for statistical modeling, especially GAMs and mixed-effects models via `mgcv` and `nlme`, as well as publication-ready figures using `ggplot2`.
-I also use R for geospatial workflows (`terra`, `sf`) in ecology and forest research.
+I also use R for geospatial workflows (`terra`, `sf`) for ecological applications.

 🐚 **Bash / Shell scripting**
 Efficient for automation, high-performance computing, and batch processing of satellite imagery.
 I particularly use command-line tools such as GDAL for reprojection, format conversion, and tiling.